The Team Behind the Social Change Initiatives of the Edmonton Community Development Company

 By Erica Marie

-The Edmonton Community Development Company (Edmonton CDC) was created in 2017 to address poverty by boosting economic development within communities.
+The Edmonton Community Development Company (Edmonton CDC) was created in 2017 to address poverty by boosting community economic development within core neighbourhoods.
 Their social change initiative, such as Project 10, is focused on real estate investments with the goal of purchasing ten problem properties.
-They plan to enhance areas like McCauley, Eastwood, and Alberta Avenue district by building quality homes for families within these core neighbourhoods.
+They plan to enhance areas like McCauley, Eastwood, and Alberta Avenue district by building quality homes for families within these communities.

 Left to right: Carry Perrier, Michael Quiambao and Karen Gingras